The hologram concert revolution is here, whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly

 “We’ve had detractors,” Becker acknowledges.
 “God, if we didn’t have detractors, we’re not trying hard enough, I guess.
 But overwhelmingly, we’ve had great, positive responses.”

-Peter Lehman, director of the Center for Film, Media, and Popular Culture at Arizona State University and author of Roy Orbison: The Invention of an Alternative Rock Masculinity, has become something of a Orbison scholar, having seen him perform frequently from 1964 to 1988.
+Peter Lehman, director of the Center for Film, Media, and Popular Culture at Arizona State University and author of Roy Orbison: The Invention of an Alternative Rock Masculinity, is recognized as an Orbison scholar, having seen him perform frequently from 1964 to 1988.

 “Of course, no hologram concert can recreate the thrill of the live concerts, but that misses the important point of what a hologram concert can do,” Lehman says.
 “Most critics obsessed about the details of the hologram image, which in fact does not look much like Roy did.
 But the concerts were a great success because of the stunning sound quality, including hearing Roy’s voice with nearly the same beauty and power it had live.”